Many weeks have passed since the Battle of Hogwarts, but peace has not come to Harry Potter.

 But there was more.
 People were expecting him and Ginny to make up, to lift everyone's spirits by being a young couple in love, holding hands, wandering around the countryside picking flowers.
 Harry suspected that those expectations were part of Ginny's disinclination to have anything to do with him.
 Besides that, he had abandoned her; he had humiliated her in front of her family and friends in the Room of Requirement; and his actions and choices had led directly to Fred's death.
 He had hurt her too much.

 He stopped himself from going any further with those thoughts; they would only make him more depressed.
 She simply didn't want him, and if that was the case, he might as well get on with his life.
-Maybe he would do something different today to take his mind off things, and instead of wandering around the countryside or the beach, like he had been doing, he would go into Diagon Alley and try to find a job in some obscure cauldron shop or even in the Quidditch store.
+Maybe he would do something different today to take his mind off things, and instead of wandering around the countryside or the beach as he usually did, he would go into Diagon Alley and try to find a job in some obscure cauldron shop or even in the Quidditch store.
 He would start a new career, a new life.
 He would no longer be The Boy Who Lived, but The Boy Who Sold Quaffles.

 He got up and went inside the cottage as Bill was descending the stairs.
 But to Harry's mild surprise, Fleur was right behind him.
 They both smiled when they saw him.